 Each law student is entitled to the use of an individual or shared on-campus locker at no charge.
-To request the use of a locker, students should submit a Locker Request/Renewal Form to the law student services program coordinator.
+To request the use of a locker, students should complete and submit a Locker Agreement Form to the law student services program coordinator.
+Students must abide by the rules provided in the Locker Agreement Form, which is available from the Law Student Services Office or website.
+Please note that violation of these rules, including tampering with lockers as school property (including graffiti or use of stickers) is strictly prohibited and subject to discipline under the Standards of Student Conduct.